My Growing Pains: Reception

 Joel Keller of TV Squad said that this episode is "yet another example of how the writers have made the show funnier by making things less wacky.
 In fact, the lack of wackiness parallels how both Turk and J.D. are becoming more like real adults than either of them want to be."

+Seth Amitin of IGN gave this episode a very positive review; rating it 9.4/10.